 With the integration of digital mapping, Global Positioning Systems (GPS), remote sensing, geographic analysis and location-based applications, Geographic Information Systems (GIS) has become a valuable conservation tool.

 The Broughtons Creek Watershed Wetland Loss Viewer application displays two wetland inventories for 1968 and 2005.
 These two inventories are displayed side by side so that you can easily compare the two time frames to see the dramatic impacts that have occurred on the watershed.

 The purpose of the Canadian Wetland Inventory (CWI) Progress Map is to display CWI-compatible wetland inventory areas that are completed or in-progress across Canada.
 This map application also permits the visualization of detailed wetland polygons and attribute information for certain areas where wetland inventory data have been made available

 Data used to build the CWI progress map have been compiled from CWI partners with the intent of making wetland information readily available to a broad range of users in the form of an interactive map.
 Source and partnership information for the various wetland inventory datasets have been provided within the map application.

 In cooperation with the United States Geological Survey (USGS), we have developed an interactive map system to show you the migration of ducks banded from Canada to the United States between 1986 and 2003.

 4. Montreal Wetland Inventory

 Interactive map of the detailed wetland inventory for the Montreal Metropolitan Community (CMM).
-The wetland inventory was conducted by DUC and the MDDEFP (Environment Quebec) using cutting-edge technology based on three-dimensional photo-interpretation of high-resolution digital imagery.
+The wetland inventory was conducted by ourselves and the MDDEFP (Environment Quebec) using cutting-edge technology based on three-dimensional photo-interpretation of high-resolution digital imagery.
 The resulting dataset accurately maps wetlands greater than 0.3 hectare.